OBSLabs/etl/README.md

 ```

 ## Testing
-Workflow has a "#[]" accessor to steps that returns Proc so step could be tested as regular ruby method:
+Workflow has a "#[]" accessor to steps that returns a Proc so the step can be tested as regular ruby method:
 ```ruby
 module Foo
   step :inc do |state|